elchemista/rassifier/README.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the (MIT License)[LICENSE].

+The [lrtc](https://github.com/jerryjliu/lrtc) has its own license please check it out.

 ---